The Dogs is a series of erotic novels, joined by a pair of short story collections, by Christopher Veidt.

 Broadly speaking, the novels and short stories, which make up a wide, interconnected world of its own, comprise an effort by the author to revive a more old-fashioned, regionalist approach to literature, as well as to bring a more refined and literary veneer to Erotic Literature and, more specifically, Transformation Fiction.

 Many of the stories are, as a result, highly NSFW, and possess a potent sense of tragedy and dread.
+(The novels are a little more romantic and sweet, but that's not saying much.)
 Using real-world folklore and local history, the stories usually bring in the geographic location where they are set as a central engine of the characters' actions and personalities.
 More often than not, it posits that the abrupt and traumatic abandonment of how life used to be causes people to lose touch with their true selves...which can come back to haunt them in unsettling and shocking ways.
 The whole thing is deeply steeped in the lore, traditions, and culture of Appalachia, West Virginia in particular.

 While almost exclusively featuring homosexual content, Veidt insists it is not Furry, nor LGBT, nor mpreg fiction.
 That being said, it's sort of hard to pin down what category these stories would fall under.